miroslavpopovic/docker-aspnetcore-sample-2/README.md

 ## Running individual services

+In most cases, you should run using docker compose, but if you want to run individual services, here's how you can do it.

+### TimeTracker API

 To run the TimeTracker API project with Docker, first create an image from the root folder:

     docker build -t timetracker-api-1 . -f src/TimeTracker/Dockerfile